Khristina Chess

 This hilariously smart YA novel will wreck you—in the best way possible!

-For readers drawn to the slow unraveling of society in dystopian fiction, Coywood Creek delivers a comical journey through the eyes of a teenager with binge eating disorder and anxiety.
+For readers drawn to the slow unraveling of society in dystopian fiction, Coywood Creek delivers a comical journey through the eyes of a teenager with binge eating disorder who has a dark sense of humor and appreciation for the absurdities of life.

 But more than anything, Coywood Creek forces you to ask: How fragile are we without our technology?

-I’m confident in recommending this YA novel about the end of the world.
-For fans of books like Hunger Games, Coywood Creek is worth the read.
+I highly recommend this relatable YA novel about the end of the world.
 You have to meet the sassiest survivor since Katniss—and don’t forget to bring snacks.

 The Hate U Give by Angie Thomas